kubernetes/website/content/en/blog/_posts/2024-02-22-diy-create-your-own-cloud-with-kubernetes-part-1/index.md

 **Author**: Andrei Kvapil (Ænix)

-*We have a deep affection for Kubernetes and dream that all modern technologies will soon start utilizing its remarkable patterns.*
+At Ænix, we have a deep affection for Kubernetes and dream that all modern technologies will soon start utilizing its remarkable patterns.

 Have you ever thought about building your own cloud?
 I bet you have.
 But is it possible to do this using only modern technologies and approaches, without leaving the cozy Kubernetes ecosystem?
 Our experience in developing Cozystack required us to delve deeply into it.